 Dr. Rusch practiced general internal medicine in a private practice group from 1981-2001 and as a hospitalist from 2001-2008.
 She served as the Chair of the Department of Medicine at the College of Medicine from 1995-2008, and held the same position for OSF Saint Francis Medical Center from 1993-2008.

 During Dr. Rusch’s tenure as Regional Dean, the College of Medicine has grown substantially its medical education, training and research programs.
-This includes the $13 million expansion of the Cancer Research Center; dramatically increasing the number of physician residents and fellows training in Peoria; new physician training programs in psychiatry, cardiology, gastroenterology, pulmonary critical care, simulation, and hospice and palliative medicine; creation of the Center for Outcomes Research; creation of the Jump Trading Simulation & Education Center in collaboration with OSF HealthCare; construction of a new anatomy lab and classrooms; and the recent transition to a four-year medical school.
+This includes the $13 million expansion of the Cancer Research Center; dramatically increasing the number of physician residents and fellows training in Peoria; new physician training programs in psychiatry, cardiology, gastroenterology, pulmonary critical care, simulation, and hospice and palliative medicine; creation of the Center for Outcomes Research; collaboration with OSF HealthCare in the creation of the Jump Trading Simulation & Education Center; construction of a new anatomy lab and classrooms; and the recent transition to a four-year medical school.

 She has served as Governor for the Illinois downstate chapter of the largest medical specialty organization in the U.S. – the American College of Physicians – and is recognized as an academic leader, physician mentor, and skilled educator and clinician.

 Dr. Rusch is married to Dr. Thomas Cusack, Professor of Radiology at UICOMP.
-She is mother to seven children and grandmother to ten.
+She is mother to seven children and grandmother to eleven.